 A debt management plan is an informal and flexible way of helping you manage your debts and get back on track.
 A debt management plan involves us working out a budget with you which includes all of your essential household expenses such as your rent, mortgage, utilities and food shopping.
 The money that is left over will be used to pay the people that you owe money to (your creditors).
 This is called your ‘disposable income’.

-You would pay Angel Advance a fee each month to contact your creditors for you and try to agree a reduced repayment for each debt.
+You would pay Angel Advance a fee each month to manage the plan on your behalf.
+This would include initial contact to all of your creditors to try and agree a reduced repayment for each debt, ongoing contact with your creditors and a dedicated account manager throughout the term of your plan.
 Please see our Frequently Asked Questions – What will you charge page for more detail and examples.
 All of your creditor payments, as well as our fee, is paid out of your disposable income, meaning that you only have to manage a single payment to Angel Advance each month.

 During the time that you are on the plan we will ask you not to take out any further credit.
 ‘Further credit’ includes the continued use of revolving credit facilities such as credit cards, catalogues or store cards.
 If you do, your creditors are within their rights to refuse a reduced repayment offer and will probably request full contractual payments (i.e. the original amount/rate of payment that you agreed to when you signed the agreement) towards the debt.

 In the vast majority (99.48%) of cases, creditors will stop applying interest and charges, so the money you pay will come straight off the balance.

 We will manage the contact with your creditors and provide them everything they need.
 So, as long as you keep in touch with us, your creditors shouldn’t need to contact you.

 You will just make one monthly payment to us, instead of paying all of your creditors individually.